SajinaPK/AWS_Learning/Solution_Architect/21_Monitoring_And_Audit/CloudWatch.md

     - **Composite Alarms are monitoring states of multiple other alarms**, each of this alarm can be relying on different metrics.
     - AND and OR conditions
     - Helpful to reduce "alarm noise" by creating complex composite alarms.
-    - ex alert me when CPU is high anf Network is high also.
+    - ex alert me when CPU is high and Network is high also.
     ![Alt text](images/CompositeAlarm.png)

     - Ex. **EC2 Instance Recovery** - There is a status check for Instance Status (check the EC2 VM), System status (check the underlying   hardware)